open-telemetry/opentelemetry-collector-contrib/exporter/sentryexporter/README.md

 The following configuration options are supported:

 - `dsn`: The DSN tells the exporter where to send the events.
 You can find a Sentry project DSN in the “Client Keys” section of the “Project Settings” section of a Sentry project.
-- `insecure`: If it is set to true, then ssl certificates will not be checked.
+- `insecure_skip_verify`: If it is set to true, then ssl certificates will not be checked.
 Useful for test purposes, as well as for Sentry installations deployed in private clouds.

 Example: